Live in Asia

 How does geoarbitrage work in practice?

-You set up income that travels with you (for most guys that is online English teaching or remote work), then move to a lower-cost country like Thailand, Vietnam, or the Philippines.
+You set up income that travels with you (for most guys that is online English teaching or remote work), then move to a lower-cost country like Thailand, Vietnam, or Cambodia.
 Your rent, food, and transport drop dramatically while your income stays strong, so the same paycheck goes a lot further.

 What is an example of geographic arbitrage?